material-motion/material-motion/starmap/specifications/streams/sources/GestureSource.md

 ## MVP

-### Expose generic GestureSource API
+### Expose a GestureSource type

-`gestureSource` is a function.
-It should be accessible from anywhere. `gestureSource` is genericized with type T, where T is a type of GestureRecognizer.
-Returns a MotionObservable of type T.
+`GestureSource` is a function signature.
+It accepts a GestureRecognizer and returns a MotionObservable that emits that same GestureRecognizer instance whenever the gesture recognizer state is updated.

 > Emphasis: note that the type of value this source forwards is a **type of GestureRecognizer**.
 > This allows us to build operators that extract relevant information from the gesture recognizer